simov/grant/README.md

 ## Response Data

 The OAuth data is returned as a querystring in your **final** callback _(the one you specify in the `callback` key of your Grant configuration)_

+Alternatively the response data can be returned in the session, see the [configuration][configuration] section above and the [session transport][session-transport-example] example

 #### OAuth1